Adversarial Flow Models: Method

 \subsection{Deep Model Architecture}

-Prior research~\citep{lin2025diffusion} indicates that the effective model depth is critical for capturing the non-linear transformations required for generating high-quality samples, and the lack thereof is the primary reason causing artifacts on single-step models.
-We experiment with end-to-end training of extra-deep single-step models.
-In theory, extra-deep single-step models can outperform their multi-step counterparts because the models can pass hidden states end-to-end without projecting to and reinterpreting from the data space, there is no manual definition of timestep discretizations, and the network is trained without teacher-forcing.
+Prior research~\citep{lin2025diffusion} indicates that effective model depth is critical for capturing the nonlinear transformations required to generate high-quality samples, and that insufficient depth is a primary cause of artifacts in single-step models.
+We therefore experiment with end-to-end training of extra-deep single-step models.
+In theory, extra-deep single-step models can outperform their multi-step counterparts because they can pass hidden states end-to-end without projecting into and reinterpreting from the data space, require no manual definition of timestep discretizations, and are trained without teacher forcing.

 As illustrated in \cref{fig:achitecture}, our extra-deep models use transformer block repetition~\citep{dehghani2018universal}.
-The hidden state after the initial pass is recycled.
-Timestep-like embedding is still given to the transformer blocks only to differentiate repetition iterations, but the whole network is trained end-to-end for single-forward generation without any intermediate supervision.
-This design allows us to exactly match the number of parameters and model behavior with the multi-step counterpart for comparison.
+The hidden state from the initial pass is recycled.
+A timestep-like embedding is still provided to the transformer blocks only to distinguish repetition iterations, but the entire network is trained end-to-end for single-forward generation without any intermediate supervision.
+This design allows us to match the number of parameters and the model behavior of the multi-step counterpart exactly for comparison.